Some have started to draw comparisons between downtown Charleston, South Carolina, and Venice.

 Belmond Charleston Place

-The fact that you’re reading an article with a list of the best luxury boutique hotels in downtown Charleston, SC, is testament to the success of that plan.
+The fact that you’re reading a list of the best boutique hotels in downtown Charleston, SC, is testament to the success of that plan.

 It also hosts one of the most high-end fine dining restaurants in downtown Charleston: Charleston Grill.